tomer-w/Kusto-Explorer-VsCode/README.md

     | render barchar
      ```

-5. Press F5 to execute
+5. Press F5 to run the query

     The results of the query will appear in the Results panel.
     ```